brandur/sorg/content/drafts/database-operations.md

 location = "San Francisco"
 published_at = 2019-03-26T17:00:18Z
 tags = ["postgres"]
-title = "Ideas for more operable databases"
+title = "Ideas for More Operable Databases"
 +++

 The first phase in getting up to speed on a new database is learning it, writing code that uses it, and getting an initial deployment out to production.
 It lasts weeks to months.